zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a group with path and name
+1. User requests to create a group with path and name.
-2. ProfBook creates the group
+2. ProfBook creates the group.

    Use case ends.